 Shobna Vasishta, National SHARE Programme Manager

-Shobna earned a BSc in Pharmacology from Surrey University, and worked in research with Wyeth Laboratories for 8 years.
-She has extensive Sales and Marketing experience in the Pharmaceutical Industry, with companies like MSD, GSK, SKB, Sanofi and Novo Nordisk.
-The last 10 years have been spent project managing Clinical Trials in the University of Dundee.
+Shobna gained a BSc in Pharmacology from Surrey University, and has worked with various Pharmaceutical companies, such as MSD, GSK, SKB, Sanofi and Novo Nordisk, for 25 years.
+The last 12 years have been spent project managing clinical trials within the University of Dundee, and currently Shobna is the National Programme manager for SHARE.
 Her spare time is spent in raising funds for various charities, especially the TICR Appeal for which she raised over £8 million (www.ticrappeal.com).

 Professor Colin Palmer, SHARE director